steven-walton/cdwr-streamflow/README.md

-# Synopsis
+# cdwr-streamflow

+## Introduction
 This repository is for requesting, wrangling, and visualizing Colorado Department of Water Resources streamgauge data.
-Data is sourced from 'http://cdss.state.co.us/onlineTools/Pages/StreamflowStations.aspx'
+Data is sourced from the [Colorado Department of Water Resources](http://cdss.state.co.us/onlineTools/Pages/StreamflowStations.aspx).